At Telstra, our purpose is to build a connected future so everyone can thrive.

 Throughout the length of the Program, you’ll be supported by one of our current graduates and be exposed to the cutting edge and innovative work our teams are doing in areas such as the Internet of Things (IoT) 5G, Cyber Security, Artificial Intelligence, and other emerging technologies.

 We also value diversity and are committed to creating inclusive experiences for all of our people and candidates.
 We encourage everyone to bring their whole selves to work and use technology to enable flexibility.

-So, if you’re ready to be challenged, want to learn from the best people in their field, and are interested to find out what it’s like to work in an agile environment, make sure you apply for our Summer Vacation Program.
+So, if you’re ready to be challenged, want to learn from the best people in their field, and are interested to find out what it’s like to work in an agile environment, make sure you apply for our Summer Internship Program.